JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 2.5
 ```

 We can also apply a function to each column of a `DataFrame` using `select`.
+`select` always returns the same number of rows in the result as the source
+data frame.
 For example:
 ```jldoctest dataframe
 julia> df = DataFrame(A = 1:4, B = 4.0:-1.0:1.0)
 4×2 DataFrame